CalvinLoke/bad-apple/README.md

 3) ~~touhou_bad_apple_v3.py~~ ==> Renamed to touhou_bad_apple_v2.5.py

 ~~Current development version.
 Improved frame time delay and better file I/O. Looking to implement threading to expedite frame extraction and ASCII conversion.
 Play-testing version to use py-game.
-Doesn't really warrant a full version increment, will be updating the name to v2.5 or something like that once the new v4 is ready. ~~
+Doesn't really warrant a full version increment, will be updating the name to v2.5 or something like that once the new v4 is ready~~

 Slightly better version due to incorporation of `pygame` for music playing.
 Rectifies issue when attempting to play on Linux based environments since the older `playsound` library did not support `blocking=False` on said environments.